MadPanCake/docusaurus/docs/custom_items.md

 ## 📜 How to add/change crafting recipes?
-You can add your own workshop recipes or modify existing ones.\
+You can easily add your own workshop recipes or modify existing ones.\
-Config can be found in: `unlimited_adventures/CustomItems/recipes.yml`
+The folder with recipes can be found in: 📁`unlimited_adventures/CustomItems/recipes/`

 ```
 recipes: